 Early Notables of the Auldoombe family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Auldoombe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Auldoombe Notables in all our PDF Extended History products and printed products wherever possible.